-- Custom molded and insert molded parts up to 20 oz with unmatched repeatability, and offer a wide range of materials including high performance resins.
+- Custom molded and insert molded parts up to 20 oz with unmatched repeatability, utilizing a wide range of materials including high performance resins.
 JACO’s in-house mold design, tooling and production ensure high quality.

-- A full line of JACO plastic compression fittings, which typically cost less than metallic fittings and are available in four different resins for various corrosion-resistance requirements.
+- A full line of JACO plastic compression fittings, which on average, cost less than metallic fittings and are available in four different resins for various corrosion-resistance requirements.
 All common configurations are available in 1/8″ through 7/8″ tube O.D. sizes including metric sizes.
-Assembly is fast and easy with JACO’s sure-grip design.
+Assembly of JACO Fittings is fast and easy with JACO’s sure-grip design.

 Our past reputation for excellence has laid the groundwork for our operations today.
 We maintain a commitment to continually enhance and improve the high quality of our products.
 We look forward to serving all your injection molding needs.

 JACO MANUFACTURING COMPANY HAS A 68-YEAR HISTORY OF INNOVATION AND QUALITY PRODUCTION

 JACO’s founder, Art Jacobs, started the company in 1949 when plastics were just starting to gain popularity in the United States.
 As the business began to grow, it became evident that additional production capabilities would be needed to keep up with demand.
 It was then JACO built its first injection molding machine, the Twinjector, to satisfy the company’s growing needs.